Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Post-9/11 GI Bill (Chapter 33)

-Montgomery GI Bill- Active Duty (MGIB-AD)
+Montgomery GI Bill — Active Duty (MGIB-AD)

-Montgomery GI Selected Reserve (MGIB-SR)
+Montgomery GI Bill — Selected Reserve (MGIB-SR)

-The MGIB-SR program provides a maximum of 36 months of educational and job training aid to members of the Air Force, Army, Coast Guard, Marine Corps, and Navy Reserves as well as members of the Air and Army National Guards.
-MGIB-SR benefits typically last for about 36 months.
+The MGIB-SR provides up to 36 months of education and job training assistance to members of the Air Force, Army, Coast Guard, Marine Corps, and Navy Reserves, as well as the Air and Army National Guards.
+To qualify, you must commit to serving at least six years in the Selected Reserve, remain in good standing, complete initial active duty training, and hold a high school diploma or GED.

 Which GI Bill Program Is Right for Me?